AdobeDocs/campaign-standard.en/help/designing/using/converting-emails-from-legacy-editor.md

    >* `<style data-name="media-default--webkit-min-device-pixel-ratio-0" type="text/css">(##)</style>`

 1. Go back to the mobile view to check that your content is correctly displayed and save your changes.

+## Use Case

+Let's try to convert this email, created in the legacy editor, into an Email Designer template.

+We can identify 11 sections in this email.

+legacy-editor-email.png

+1. Drag and drop structure components reflecting the layout of our email.

+We need to create 11 structure components.

+structure-components-migration.png

+2. Insert an HTML component in each structure component.